JustFrederik/aiotranslator/readme.md

-Sure, here's a sample README.md for your Rust library that translates text and supports various translation methods:

 # Rust Text Translation Library

 This Rust library provides a simple and easy-to-use interface for translating text.
 It can be used to chain